BallAerospace/COSMOS/INSTALL.md

 # Install

-This document describes how to install Cosmos using the cosmos_control and scripts directory.
+This document describes how to install Cosmos using the cosmos-control and scripts directory.

 - [Requirements](#Requirements)
 - [Setup](#Setup)